Elizabeth Hoare

 Elizabeth Louise Hoare (née Scott: 17 November 1915 – 13 October 2001) was an English church furnisher and actress who was the owner of the Watt's and Co. producer of domestic furniture, ecclesiastical vestments, textiles and wallpaper.
-She was on a Royal Academy of Dramatic Art (RADA) scholarship, working in representation and then in cinema.
+She was on a Royal Academy of Dramatic Art (RADA) scholarship, working in rep and then in cinema.
 Hoare turned down an invitation to join the Hollywood scene and acted with the BBC Drama Repertory Company during the Second World War.
 She and her husband took over the running of Watt's and Co. in the post-war years and her collection is stored as the Liverpool Cathedral Embroidery Museum in her uncle's triforium gallery in the Gothic building in Liverpool Cathedral.

 Early life and education

 On 17 November 1915, Elizabeth Louse Hoare was born in Marylebone, London.
 Her mother was Australian-born Alice O'Hara, who was brought to England by her wealthy father seeking for his two daughters to marry.
 Hoare's father, Sebastian Gilbert Scott, was a doctor and radiologist and the son of Watts & Co. co-founder George Gilbert Scott Jr. She was the niece of the Liverpool Cathedral designer Giles Gilbert Scott.
 Hoare went to schools in London, and the Upper Chine School on the Isle of Wight.